MicrosoftDocs/bot-docs/articles/language-generation/language-generation-structured-response-template.md

 ]
 ```

-With this content, call to `evaluateTemplate('ST1')` will result in the following internal structure
+With this content, call to `evaluateTemplate('ST1')` will result in the following internal structure:

 ```markdown
 [MyStruct
     Text = foo
     Speak = bar

 ]
 ```

-When the same property exists in both the calling template as well as callee, the content in caller will trump any content in the callee.
+When the same property exists in both the calling template as well as called template, the content in the caller will trump any content in the called template.

 Here is an example: